wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Balance/Bard.md

 Inspiration: All players draw 2

 CUNNING:
-Stimulus: Increase an unit's combat stat, and drastically reduce their STA
+Mania: Increase an unit's combat stat, and drastically reduce their STA
-Complacency: Increase a unit's STA, but reduce a combat stat
+Apathy: Increase a unit's STA, but reduce a combat stat
 Goad: Increase a unit's ATK, but decrease DEF